Haivision/srt/docs/handshake.md

 is based on a state machine.

-Type
+The Type field
 --------------

 There are two possible interpretations of the `m_iType` field.
 The first is the legacy UDT "socket type", of which there are two: `UDT_STREAM` and `UDT_DGRAM` (in SRT only `UDT_DGRAM` is allowed).
-This legacy interpretation is applied only to the very first message ever exchanged, which is the `URQ_INDUCTION` type message first sent by a Caller.
+This legacy interpretation is applied in the following circumstances:
+ - In `URQ_INDUCTION` message sent initially by the caller
+ - In `URQ_INDUCTION` message sent back by the HSv4 listener
+ - In `URQ_CONCLUSION` message, if the party was detected as HSv4

-In all other cases `m_iType` consists of the following:
+In all other cases `m_iType` uses the HSv5 interpretation and consists of the
+following:
 - an upper 16-bit field reserved for **encryption flags**
 - a lower 16-bit field reserved for **extension flags**

-The **extension flags** have the following characteristics:
+The **extension flags** field has the following characteristics:
  - In `URQ_INDUCTION` sent back by the Listener it should contain `SrtHSRequest::SRT_MAGIC_CODE` (0x4A17)
  - In `URQ_CONCLUSION` should contain appropriate set of `HS_EXT_*` flags